curious-gurbir/Assam-MVP/README.md

 ## Structure of the project

+- Before testing change `sql_data.php' file according to your server and SQL configurtions
 - Admin Panel Frontend is made using Adobe Muse (Avoid using it for front end in projects that are going to have heavy backend, due to numerous restrictions)
 - `Add Station` and `Edit` features are made from scratch using web languages
 - Backend DB is optimized for long term use along with DB Normalization (Only admin portion is ready)